splunk/public-o11y-docs/admin/authentication/SSO/sso-ADSF.rst

 #.
 Select the :strong:`Upload File` link in the :guilabel:`Metadata` field and upload the ``FederationMetadata.xml`` file.
 #.
 Select :guilabel:`Save`.

-The Microsoft ADFS SSO integration is now available to users in your ADFS organization.
+The ADFS SSO integration is now available to users in your ADFS organization.
 When users log in to Observability Cloud from ADFS for the first time, they receive an email containing a link that they must open in order to authenticate.
 This only occurs the first time the user signs in.
 Subsequent login attempts don't